InteropIO/finsemble-notifications/README.md

       create the directory if one does not exist).
 1. You're now setup to copy.
 Running `npm run copy-files` should now have copied all the required files in your seed project.
-1. Your seed will likely be missing some of the required packages for this to run.
+1. Your seed might be missing some npm packages to run the UI.
+Install the required packages by running:
    `npm install date-fns react-transition-group @types/react`.
-1. Modify your typescript config by adding `"jsx": "react"`, `"allowJs": true` and `"esModuleInterop": true` to your seed's `compilerOptions` in the `tsconfig.json`
+1. Ensure your typescript config has the declarations `"jsx": "react"` and `"allowJs": true` added to the seed's `compilerOptions` in the `tsconfig.json`
-1. In the seed, edit _./build/webpack/defaultWebpackConfig.js_ in the section for the `ts-loader`, set `"test": /\.ts(x)?$/` if it's not already.

 ### Finsemble Config